Kings Meadow View

 It also sits in close proximity to environmentally sensitive areas, including:

-the SSSI and SAC‑designated site for Great Crested Newts at Kirk Deighton
+The SSSI and SAC‑designated site for Great Crested Newts at Kirk Deighton. (see also potential drainage impact as highlighted at planning appeal 2019)

 Development would place these protected species and habitats at significant risk.